Asifanwar59/Dog-Breed-Classifier-From-VGG16/README.md

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
+Welcome to the Convolutional Neural Networks (CNN) project in the Artificila Intelligence!
 This project aims at building a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ## Project Instructions